-A theme is an intentionally and systematically customized version of Spectrum with unique visual attributes.
+A theme is an intentional, systematic customization of Spectrum.
+It has unique visual attributes.

 Theming allows for Spectrum to adapt to business-critical strategies by intentionally and systematically customizing specific visual attributes.
 Themes can help products to align with different audiences and user needs, provoke certain emotional responses, or meet specific branding requirements.

 A theme can encompass changes to any visual aspect of the Spectrum design language, such as colors, rounding, shadow, and typography.
 Component options and general dimensions stay the same across themes.

 A color theme is a subset of a theme that only affects colors.
 View Color themes and modes for more information.